opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 Finally, we explore the hypothesis that changes in developer activity are correlated with the amount of OP tokens received in RF3.

 To do this, we take the total amount of tokens projects were granted in RF3 and divide it by the number of full-time active developers in the 6 months _before_ RF3.
 This gives us a rough estimate of the amount of funding per developer.
-We then use this to create four sub-cohorts of projects based on the amount of funding per developer received:
+We then use this to create four roughly comparable sub-cohorts of projects based on the amount of funding per developer received:

-- Below 5K OP per developer
+- Below 5K OP per developer (47 projects)
-- 5-10K OP per developer
+- 5-10K OP per developer (43 projects)
-- 10-20K OP per developer
+- 10-20K OP per developer (60 projects)
-- Over 20K OP per developer
+- Over 20K OP per developer (51 projecs)

 We then calculate the net change in developer activity for each sub-cohort and the mean across each distribution.
 These results are shown in the chart below.